CONTENT WARNING

 Context

 By 1775, approximately half a million enslaved Americans were living in the thirteen colonies.
-During the American Revolution, thousands of Black Americans participated.
-Some joined the British, while others fought with the Americans depending on who they believed offered the best path to freedom.
-Virginia's royal governor, Lord Dunmore, promised to free any slaves who abandoned their Patriot owners to fight for the king.
+Thousands of Black Americans participated in the American Revolution.
+Some joined the British while others fought with the Americans, depending on whom they believed offered the best path to freedom.
+Virginia's royal governor, Lord Dunmore, promised to free any enslaved people who abandoned their Patriot owners to fight for the king.
 Hundreds joined him and thousands more enslaved men and women fled to British lines and were eventually sent to Canada or other locations.

 When Virginia began drafting soldiers in 1777 to fill its quotas for the Continental Army, free Black men were included.
 Some owners of slaves also provided an enslaved man as their substitute in the army, although the Virginia legislature technically forbade enslaved men from serving.
 Hundreds of Black soldiers were part of the Continental Army during the brutal winter at Valley Forge in 1777–1778, including dozens in the Virginia Line.
-Over the course of the war, thousands of Black men, including Nansemond County farmer James Bowser, fought for American independence, although those who had been enslaved did not all gain freedom as a result.
+Over the course of the war, thousands of Black men, including Nansemond County farmer James Bowser, fought for American independence.

 Standards